 Liquidity and Capital

-As of June 30, 2023, the Company had $12,620 in cash and cash equivalents.
-For the six months ended June 30, 2023, the Company incurred a net loss of $44,883 and cash used in operating activities was $66,986 for the nine months ended September 30, 2022.
+As of September 30, 2022, the Company had $95,795 in cash and cash equivalents.
+For the nine months ended September 30, 2022, the net income of the Company amounted to $23,751.
+Cash flow used in operating activities was $66,986 for the nine months ended September 30, 2022.
 The Company had positive working capital of $129,317 as of September 30, 2022, primarily as a result of the proceeds received from the Business Combination.
 The current and historical operating cash flows, current cash and working capital balances, and forecasted obligations of the Company were considered in connection with management’s evaluation of the Company’s ongoing liquidity.
 As a result of the Business Combination, the Company received net proceeds of $216,812 in cash, after paying off the outstanding working capital facilities, the secured promissory note, and unsecured facility agreements.

 On August 30, 2022, the Company entered into an equity line of credit agreement with Lincoln Park Capital Fund, LLC (“Lincoln Park”) (“ELOC Agreement”), pursuant to which Lincoln Park committed to purchase up to $50.0 million of shares of the Company’s common stock, subject to certain limitations and conditions set forth in the ELOC Agreement.
 The Company issued 299,491 shares of its common stock to Lincoln Park as a commitment fee on August 30, 2022.
 As of September 30, 2022, the Company has not sold any common stock to Lincoln Park under the ELOC Agreement.
 See Note 10 for additional information regarding the ELOC Agreement.